Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 Workspace-level change (all sites)

 Open Settings › Workspace and pick a new value from the Business type dropdown.
 The change saves immediately and all four surfaces (dashboard ribbon, MA ribbon, empty-state tiles, Get Connected hero) reflect the new orientation on next render — no reload required.
-You can switch back at any time without consequence; underlying data is unaffected because the ingest is identical for all three orientations.
+You can switch back at any time without consequence; underlying data is unaffected because the ingest is identical for both orientations.

 Per-site override (one specific site)